marcoow/rust_rest/README.md

 # Rust REST

-This is a simply REST server written in Rust with [axum](https://crates.io/crates/axum) and [sqlx](https://crates.io/crates/sqlx).
+This is a simple REST server written in Rust with [axum](https://crates.io/crates/axum) and [sqlx](https://crates.io/crates/sqlx).